Best Waterproof Phone Cases 2026 — Reviews & Top Picks

 “work great”

-Remove the case, set volume to 70–80%, hold speaker facing down and run the tool for 30–60 seconds.
-Wait 3–5 minutes and test again.
+Remove the case, set volume around 70–80%, hold the speaker facing down, and run the water eject tool for one short cycle.
+Wait a few minutes, wipe the outside gently, then test your sound again.